andychang-1/Data-Science-Principles-Final-Project/index.md

 ***

 ### Exploratory Data Analysis

+##### Imbalanced Target:
 We first looked at the distribution of the target variable.
 The number of insincere questions is much less than the sincere, with only 6% of the training set being insincere.

+***

+##### Word Clouds:
 Next we looked at a word cloud of the each class to get a feel for the data.
 As you can see the insincere question has much more controversial words.

 ***